 If you're concerned about debt then it's important to know that charities such as Step Change may be able to help and support you in getting your finances back on track.
 Their website also contains a wealth of articles and information on common debt related questions.

-Consider all of the types of debt listed above when determining how much life insurance you’ll need.
 As everyone’s situation is different, so is the type of protection you need and depends on your personal situation and what stage you are in life.

 The amount of money paid out depends on what level of cover you purchase.
 You decide how it would be paid out and whether it would cover specific payments, such as rent or a mortgage.